NNPDF/nnpdf/doc/sphinx/source/data/intro.rst

 and ``SYSTYPE`` files. ``FK`` tables, ``COMPOUND`` and ``CFACTOR`` files store the precomputed information for use when calculating theoretical predictions corresponding to information held in the equivalent ``CommonData`` file.
-In this document the file formats and naming conventions for these files will be detailed, along with the directory structure employed by the ``nnpdf++`` code.
+In this section the file formats and naming conventions for these files will be detailed, along with the directory structure employed by the ``nnpdf++`` code.

 For NNPDF3.1 and later fits, a considerably larger number of theory options will be explored than in previous determinations.
 In NNPDF3.0 the main theory variations used were perturbative order, value of the strong coupling and the number of active flavours in the VFNS.
-For NNPDF3.1 and later, variations in additional parameters must be accommodated, such as treatments of the heavy quark mass (pole vs MS-bar), scale variations,  intrinsic charm, resummation effects etc. The book-keeping used to enable efficient variations of the theoretical treatment used in fits post-3.0 will therefore also be outlined here.
+For NNPDF3.1 and later, it has been necessary to accommodate variations in additional parameters, such as treatments of the heavy quark mass (pole vs MS-bar), scale variations, intrinsic charm, resummation effects etc. The book-keeping used to enable efficient variations of the theoretical treatment used in fits post-3.0 will therefore also be outlined here.

-This document will begin by detailing the specifications for the file formats used by the code, first with the experimental data file formats and layouts in :ref:`exp_data_files` and secondly with the file formats used for theoretical predictions in :ref:`th_data_files`.
+This section will begin by detailing the specifications for the file formats used by the code, first with the experimental data file formats and layouts in :ref:`exp_data_files` and secondly with the file formats used for theoretical predictions in :ref:`th_data_files`.
 Finally the organisation of